wajdia/LevelEditor_MouseCatGame/README.txt

 when the number of the rows is big enough, the dimensions of the board may shrink unexpectedly, although the window got enough space to show a bit better board.

-unfortunately, i didn't got enough time to fully fix this, Sorry!

 ------------
 Other notes:
 ------------
-1- In this Excercise I worked alone, partership was broken, and so I suffered from lack of time.
-(I used 2/3 "gift" days)

-2- I noticed that there're some warnings related to Row class.
+I noticed that there're some warnings related to Row class.
 (which manages dynamic memory)
 The compiler is worried about illegal array access.
 Board class is made to use Row wisely.